Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: The hypocoercivity of

-Returning to the case of a general polygonal/polyhedral domain $\Omega\subset \mathbb{R}^2$, we shall assume the validity of the additional boundary conditions:
+Returning to the case of a general polygonal domain $\Omega\subset \mathbb{R}^2$, we shall assume the validity of the additional boundary conditions:

 for the remainder of this work, which trivially imply \eqref{eq:additional_bc}.
 We do so, instead of prescribing particular additional boundary conditions; we shall clearly state if the validity of \eqref{eq:additional_bc_gen} is assumed or not for the proof of various results below.
-We stress that, under minor modifications only, the theory presented below can still be valid for other suitable assumptions also by careful inspection of the proofs.
-This is not pursued here in the interest of a unified and clearer presentation of the key ideas.
+We stress that, under minor modifications only, the theory presented below can still be valid for other suitable assumptions, e.g., for periodic solutions also by careful inspection of the proofs.
+The combination of suitable boundary/closure conditions, whose nature ensures the availability of Poincar\'e-Friedrichs inequalities, is key in the solution behaviour as $t_f\to\infty$.
+Nonetheless, in the present work, our focus is on the derivation of Galerkin discretizations of the bilinear form $a(\cdot,\cdot)$; as such, we adopt for simplicity the convenient setting \eqref{eq:additional_bc_gen} for hypocoercivity-inducing boundary conditions.